McFly: 2016–2019: Indefinite hiatus

-2019–present: The Lost Songs, 2020 comeback tour and Young Dumb Thrills
+2019–2024: The Lost Songs, Young Dumb Thrills and Power to Play

 On 28 December 2018, Poynter confirmed via a podcast on Sappenin' Podcast with Sean Smith that McFly would be returning from their hiatus with a new album during the year and they would also be doing a new tour during the summer.

 Following this, on 9 September, the band's Instagram page posted a video of their microphone logo, accompanied by the sound of guitar feedback as the picture comes into focus.
 This was the first post made by the page since 2017.
-All members of the band then proceeded to post the same thing on their personal social media profiles, announcing an ‘Instagram Live’ at 9:30am on the following day (10 September).
+All members of the band then proceeded to post the same thing on their personal social media profiles, announcing an 'Instagram Live' at 9:30am on the following day (10 September).
 The announcement involved the band's first album of new material in 9 years, The Lost Songs, as well as their first ever solo show at the O2 Arena (they performed there at the 2010 Jingle Bell Ball).
 Following the selling-out of the O2 Show the band announced a further eleven tour dates forming an official comeback arena tour in 2020.
 However, the band rescheduled the tour three times (now called the Young Dumb Thrills Tour due to the ongoing COVID-19 pandemic; they eventually undertook the tour in September 2021.

 On 2 July 2020, the band announced they had signed a new record deal with BMG Rights Management and confirmed they will be releasing their first album of new material later in the year.
-On 27 July 2020, the band announced their sixth studio album Young Dumb Thrills.
+On 27 July 2020, the band announced their sixth studio album, Young Dumb Thrills.
 Pre-orders began 30 July 2020, with the lead single Happiness releasing on the same day.